the-mac/drawer_manager/README.md

 ## Features

 The Drawer Manager is similar to the Android Drawer, in that it swaps out Widgets (like Android Fragments).
-It does this by notifying the Scaffold body of the changes needed for your selection using the DrawerManagerProvider's body property.
+It does this by notifying the Scaffold body of the changes needed for your selection, using the DrawerManagerProvider's body property.
 This approach allows for a cleaner development experience.

 ```dart